abayley/oracle-tools/README.md

 Create an sqlplus wrapper script for each function.
 This makes it behave a bit more like the postgres describe (and extended describe).
-(One nice thing about using an sqlplus script as a wrapper is the you do not need to quote the object name.)
+(One nice thing about using an sqlplus script as a wrapper is that you do not need to quote the object name.)

 e.g.

  * basic describe: $SQLPATH/d.sql

         set define on feedback off serveroutput on size unlimited format wrapped
         @extended_describe DESC &1 N
         prompt
         set feedback on

- * describe: $SQLPATH/d+.sql
+ * extended describe: $SQLPATH/d+.sql

         set define on feedback off serveroutput on size unlimited format wrapped
         @extended_describe DESC &1 Y
         prompt
         set feedback on

  * search: $SQLPATH/s.sql

         set define on feedback off serveroutput on size unlimited format wrapped
         @extended_describe SEARCH &1 ''
         set feedback on

  * source (with line numbers): $SQLPATH/src.sql

         set define on feedback off serveroutput on size unlimited format wrapped
         @extended_describe SOURCE &1 ''
         set feedback on

 and then you invoke in an sqlplus session like so:

-    @d+ npc_termination_point_use2
+    @d+ all_objects

 Or, if you use the sqlplus wrapper scripts described above:

-    echo '@d+ npc_term_point_use2' | npcprod
+    echo '@d+ all_objects' | npcprod

 Source Highlight